Hinduism: Karma and saṃsāra

 Karma translates literally as action, work, or deed, and also refers to a Vedic theory of "moral law of cause and effect".
-The theory is a combination of (1) causality that may be ethical or non-ethical; (2) ethicization, that is good or bad actions have consequences; and (3) rebirth.
-Karma theory is interpreted as explaining the present circumstances of an individual with reference to his or her actions in the past.
+The theory is a combination of (1) causality that may be ethical or non-ethical; (2) ethicisation, that is good or bad actions have consequences; and (3) rebirth.
+Karma theory is interpreted as explaining the present circumstances of an individual with reference to their actions in the past.
 These actions and their consequences may be in a person's current life, or, according to some schools of Hinduism, in past lives.
 This cycle of birth, life, death and rebirth is called saṃsāra.
 Liberation from saṃsāra through moksha is believed to ensure lasting happiness and peace.
 Hindu scriptures teach that the future is both a function of current human effort derived from free will and past human actions that set the circumstances.
 The idea of reincarnation, or saṃsāra, is not mentioned in the early layers of historical Hindu texts such as the Rigveda.
 The later layers of the Rigveda do mention ideas that suggest an approach towards the idea of rebirth, according to Ranade.
 According to Sayers, these earliest layers of Hindu literature show ancestor worship and rites such as sraddha (offering food to the ancestors).
 The later Vedic texts such as the Aranyakas and the Upanisads show a different soteriology based on reincarnation, they show little concern with ancestor rites, and they begin to philosophically interpret the earlier rituals.
 The idea of reincarnation and karma have roots in the Upanishads of the late Vedic period, predating the Buddha and the Mahavira.